 Call for Fellows at CRI Research, 2018

 CRI Research opens group leader positions to join our Collaborary.
 We seek candidates at different career stages, from postdoctoral young investigators to tenured scientists.
-Calls are now open for Core (5 year), Long-term (1-3 years) and Short-term (3-6 months fellows).
+Calls are now open for Short-term (3-6 months fellows).
+Next call for Core (5 year) and Long-term fellows will be at the end of 2018.

 We particularly call for candidates with interest in: